DoctressWasTaken/Lightshield/README.md

 - Tasks are published to subscribed services using a websocket server.

 ## Requirements
-LS runs on docker-compose meaning that outside of the container system no data is needed.
+Lightshield runs on docker-compose meaning that outside of the container system no data is needed.

 ## Setup